kubermatic-labs/kkp-using-argocd/README.md

     ```shell
     make install-kkp-dev
     ```
 1. Apply ClusterIssuer.
 Note: During the demo, we are using staging letsencrypt certificate provider.
 In real world, you should use production lets-encrypt certificate issuer.
 Just need to change the url in below.
-TODO: Can we not roll this out via ArgoCD as well?
     ```shell
     kubectl apply -f dev/clusterIssuer.yaml
     ```